CATALPAresearch/moodle-mod_openchat/README.md

 ## *OpenChat* is a Moodle activity plugin for chatting with open-source large language models.

 *openchat* (mod_openchat) is a ready to use Moodle activity plugin that enables students to chat with an open-source large language model.
-Currently, the plugin is only compatible with the API of OpenWebUI (former Ollame).
-Thus, all models available on OpenWebUI can be selected for chat communication.
+Currently, the plugin is compatible with the API of OpenWebUI (former Ollama).
+Thus, all models available for OpenWebUI can be selected by the teacher for chat communication of students.

-In future, teachers should be able to define prompt templates that encapsulate student input requests.
-These encapsilations can be used to enrich the prompt with additional instructions or to instruct the LLM to withdraw certain information.

 <!-- development-related badges -->
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/CATALPAresearch/mod_openchat/commit-activity)